On behalf of Hastings Law Firm P.C. posted in Houston Lawyer for Misdiagnosis by Doctor on Tuesday, December 1, 2015.

 The patient contends her prognosis would be different had the defendant properly diagnosed the skin condition and provided the appropriate care in a timely manner.
 Instead, she alleges, the defendant provided improper treatment for almost three years before taking necessary steps to make a proper diagnosis.
 The amount claimed for damages reportedly exceeds $50,000.

 Lost income, pain and suffering, medical expenses, loss of life enjoyment and more may form part of the damages a Texas victim of delayed diagnosis may seek in a medical malpractice lawsuit.
+Our Houston medical malpractice lawyers are here to help.
 However, obtaining the necessary information to prove negligence on the part of a medical professional or facility may prove to be more difficult than expected.
 An experienced medical malpractice attorney has the means to obtain medical records and other information that may not be readily available to patients.
 Having a lawyer to protect and fight for one’s rights makes good sense in these circumstances.

 Source: cookcountyrecord.com, “Patient alleges Chicago dermatologist misdiagnosed skin cancer”, Robert Hadley, Nov.
 20, 2015